 Generally, if you fail to pay your mortgage, your lender will inform the credit referencing agencies, and this will have a negative impact on your credit score.
 However, as mentioned above, lenders will usually have a grace period after the payment due date.
 This will vary from lender to lender.

 Your lender will usually try to work with you and help.
-In some instances they will set up a payment plan, a short term solution that can get you back on track with your payments.
+In some instances they will set up a payment plan, a short-term solution that can get you back on track with your payments.

 Falling behind on multiple mortgage payments can lead to defaulting on the loan agreement, meaning that your lender could take repossession action.
-Repossession and eviction is the last resort for any lender, they will usually negotiate with you and help make a repayment agreement.
+Repossession and eviction are the last resort for any lender, they will usually negotiate with you and help make a repayment agreement.
 It is recommended to reach out to a Mortgage Advisor in Newcastle prior to taking any payment plans etc.

 Depending on which protection insurance you take out, these will help pay for your mortgage and bills in the event you are off work sick or critically ill.